rails/rails/guides/source/configuring.md

 #### `config.active_record.run_after_transaction_callbacks_in_order_defined`

-If true, `after_commit` callbacks are executed in the order they are defined in a model.
-If false, they are executed in reverse order.
+When `true`, `after_commit` callbacks are executed in the order they are defined in a model.
+When `false`, they are executed in reverse order.

 All other callbacks are always executed in the order they are defined in a model (unless you use `prepend: true`).